dmitry-skvortsov/English/rules.md

             - *She completed writing her thesis.*
         -  **Consider**
             - *They considered moving to another city.*(the action of considering is ongoing)
+            - *Leo is considering using the internet less.*
         -  **Delay**
             - *He delayed responding to the email.*
         -  **Deny**